mechristenson/study-guides/csci585/final-study-guide.md

 3. Example MR Projects
   - WordCount for a Book
+  - WordCount and Decreasing Occurances (YARN Cascade)
+    - Step 1: Output k-v pairs of words and values
+    - Step 2: Output decreasing order of values and words

 4. DBs used with Hadoop
   - MongoDB, Cassandra, HBase, Hive, Spark, Blue, Solr, Memcached, Solr